ICCCIVY/2420-Assignment-1/README.md

 1. In the DigitalOcean dashboard, click on **+ New Project** located on the left side bar.

 2. In the **Project Name** field, enter a name for your project.
     - You can optionally add a description to help you remember what this project is about.

-3. Click **Create Projec** to save your new project.
+3. Click **Create Project** to save your new project.

 4. You should see your created project appear on the left side bar under **Projects**.